Industry Survey Reveals a Disconnect in the Way Assessment is Implemented in Higher Ed

 By considering specific learning contexts and cycling back to stakeholders for regular feedback, the solution provides university decision makers with access to a global yet detailed and current view of their institution.
 Since the assessment is a cascaded implementation process, it prevents a common pitfall in the implementation of course evaluations, where the process is either too centralized at the institutional level or too decentralized at the instructor level.

-“The implementation of the Blue assessment system and the evalUT framework has already proven to be a viable solution to eliminate this disconnect in several universities,” said Samer Saab, CEO of eXplorance.
+“The implementation of the Blue assessment system has already proven to be a viable solution to eliminate this disconnect in several universities,” said Samer Saab, CEO of Explorance.
 “In the coming months, we look forward to working with other higher education institutions to ensure their assessment goals and results are in sync, so that they can focus on continuous improvement while keeping all stakeholders satisfied,” he added.

-For details on how your educational institution can improve assessment implementation for better accreditation, while enhancing teaching excellence and increasing student graduation rates, read about the Blue All-In-One Assessment System and the evalUT course evaluation framework.
+For details on how your educational institution can improve assessment implementation for better accreditation, while enhancing teaching excellence and increasing student graduation rates, read about the Blue All-In-One Assessment System.